Lining up suspects for witnesses to point out who did it.

-- Bottom had an episode devoted to a scam pulled by Dave Hedgehog, Spudgun, and Mrs Hedgehog to commit a petty crime, get the police to assemble a line-up, and collect a small payment for their services as stand-in members of said line-up.
+- The Bottom episode "Parade" was devoted to a scam pulled by Dave Hedgehog, Spudgun, and Mrs Hedgehog to commit a petty crime, get the police to assemble a line-up, and collect a small payment for their services as stand-in members of said line-up.
 Hilarity Ensues, as usual.

 - In Drop the Dead Donkey, Helen is involved in a carjacking and has to attend a line-up.
 When she thinks she sees her attacker, she loses her rag and decks him.
 The punchline?
 "And at what point did you realise he was the police inspector?"